RandomTony/RandoM/README.md

 ## TO DO
-File browser
-Random file selection
++ Random file selection
-copy/paste files
++ copy/paste files